ejeba72/electronics_engineering/README.md

 I'm using this repo to sort of summarize or record what I learn along the way in electronics.

+IMPORTANT TERMS:
+  - Pointer: A pointer is a value that is meant to be used as a memory address.
+(A pointer is a value in a register or memory address that is meant (or intended) to be used as memory address).
+  - Set a bit: Write 1 to a bit.
+  - Clear a bit: Write 0 to a bit.
+  - Set a register: Write 1 to every bit in a register.
+  - Clear a register: Write 0 to every bit in a register.

 ACCRONYMS:
   - reg: register
   - val: value
+  - var: variable
+  - const: constant

 "BUILDING BLOCKS" OF A MICROCONTROLLER:
 - cpu